Punta Laguna in Mexico is a hidden treasure and if you are in the area of Tulum it is worth a visit if you love nature.

 If you are very sensitive to mosquito bites or any other insects I would suggest you bring long pants and closed shoes, and a small backpack with a change of clothes for the boat ride; it will definitely be more comfortable for you in the jungle.

-I hope you will enjoy this and if you did please feel free to share in your favorite social.
-Of course, do not hesitate to ask in the comments space down below should you have any questions!
+I hope you will enjoy this and if you did please feel free to share on your favorite social.
+Of course, do not hesitate to ask in the comments below should you have any questions!

 Hello there!
 This is Isabella, this blog’s author, and a cat lover.
 I am an Italian expatriate with a Mexican Residence.
 After 7 years of living in Cancun, I have decided to leave my job and explore my beloved Mexico and the rest of this beautiful world, starting from South America, while sharing my travel stories and offering useful travel tips about traveling as a solo female traveler and digital nomad.